The Surprising Truth About G.H. Hardy

 I feel that we often reduce mathematicians to a caricature in order to get the public to care for them.
 It’s like the mathematics isn’t enough so we have to share these stories, like Littlewood’s infidelity, to make them more human or relatable.
 Or we reduce Hardy down to his “eccentric” behaviors or say he was social awkward.
 That annoys me.

 I do have to cede something here.
 I did end up wanting to learn more about Hardy after reading Music of the Primes.
 Hardy wrote a book, which is semi-autobiographical, called A Mathematician’s Apology.
-It is often cited as the most accessible writing on the beauty of mathematics.
+It is considered one of the most accessible writings on the beauty of mathematics.

 The thing is, I have the temperament to want to read other books about mathematics.
 I don’t know if the average person would want to dig so deep.

-G.H.
-Hardy is described as being cold, shy and socially awkward.
+People say G.H.
+Hardy was cold and shy.
 This is how Jeremy Irons chooses to portray Hardy in The Man Who Knew Infinity.
 He even quips in the film that he isn’t good at friendships.